ericbanzuzi/ericbanzuzi/README.md

 ## Hi, I'm Eric Banzuzi 👋

 - 👨🏽‍💻 I’m currently working on an MSc in Machine Learning at KTH Royal Institute of Technology 🇸🇪
-- 👀 I'm interested in data science, data engineering, softare engineering, NLP and computer vision
+- 👀 I'm interested in data science, data engineering, software engineering, NLP and computer vision
 - 🌱 I’m currently learning about best software development practices, advanced deep learning methods and computer vision
 - 👯 I’m looking to collaborate on anything!
 - 📫 How to reach me: banzuzi@kth.se and [LinkedIn](https://www.linkedin.com/in/eric-banzuzi/)